Stausee1337/Mnemonic/README.md

 - Windows 7 or higher (only tested on Windows 10+11)

 ### Recomended Instrucions
-1. Download the prebuild Application bundled in the `mnemonic-1.0.0-version.zip` and unpack it on your local machine in a static directory like `%localappdata%\Programs\Mnemonic`.
+1. Download the prebuild application bundled in the `mnemonic-1.0.1-version_x64.zip` and unpack it on your local machine in a static directory like `%localappdata%\Programs\Mnemonic`.

-2. Create a shortcut form the executable to your Start Menu folder at `%appdata%\Microsoft\Windows\Start Menu\Programs\` and call it `Mnemonic - Password Memorizer`
+2. Create a shortcut from the executable to your Start Menu directory at `%appdata%\Microsoft\Windows\Start Menu\Programs\` and call it `Mnemonic - Password Memorizer`

 3. Open the Applicaton the first time and Generate your Mnemonic Phrase.
-Add it to autolaunch in the prefrences.
+Add it to autolaunch via prefrences.

 ## Building from Source on Windows